Find Affordable College Courses

 Amherst, MA

 Amherst College came in at #10 in this year’s edition of the Most Popular Astronomy & Astrophysics Bachelor’s Degree Schools in the New England Region ranking.
-Amherst is a small private not-for-profit school located in the suburb of Amherst.
+Amherst is a small private not-for-profit school located in the large suburb of Amherst.

 About 33% of the students majoring in astronomy at the school are women while 67% are male.